 Accredited by The Higher Learning Commission, ASU Three Rivers offers some of the region’s best professional and technical programs.
 Through its divisions of Applied Science Technology; Arts and Sciences; and Health Sciences, the College offers certification in a number of academic, law enforcement, medical, and vocational fields.
 ASU Three Rivers grants Associate of Applied Science, Associate of Arts, and Associate of Business degrees in nursing, computer information systems, engineering and manufacturing technology (mechatronics), general technology, criminal justice, general education, accounting, office administration, management, and early childhood education.
-The College’s general education courses prepare students for a bachelor’s degree…a smart choice for savvy students wanting to stretch scholarship dollars, family funds, and financial aid assistance.
+The College’s general education courses prepare students for a bachelor’s degree which is a great way to stretch scholarship dollars, family funds, and financial aid assistance.

 The College began as Ouachita Vocational Technical School (OVTS) as authorized by the State Board of Education in July 1969 to serve the vocational training needs of a five-county area surrounding Malvern and Hot Spring County.
 In 1985, OVTS was designated as a high school vocational center as the state attempted to make vocational education accessible to all Arkansas high school students.
 In 1988, the Arkansas Business Council Foundation recommended transferring postsecondary vocational programs from the State Board of Education to the State Board of Higher Education, expansion of general education programs in vo-tech schools, technical workforce training, and converting existing vo-tech schools into colleges along with support and funding.